MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/provisioning/Install-ProvisioningPackage.md

 ```

 ### -WprpFile
-Specifies the name of a wprp file.
+Specifies the name of a WPR profile file.

 ```yaml
 Type: String